 Once you have mastered the NCERT syllabus, move to solve previous years’ questions, different modules.
 After reading a chapter, cover all the MCQs appearing in previous years’ papers and sample papers.

 Do not memorize formulae, rather go back to its derivation and understand it.
 This will help you solve problems easily and help with better comprehending questions.

-Apart from reading NCERT for numericals, it can also be referred for its theory.
+Apart from reading NCERT for numericals, it can also be referred to for its theory.
 Additionally, focus on the units of numericals, as accuracy here matters.

 Also Check: NEET Physics MCQs

 VI.
 Practice and Repeat

 Physics demands rigorous practice.
 Regular practice will help you decode recurring topics, the pattern of the questions, the art of how questions are tweaked around topics, above all, it enhances your levels of speed and accuracy which are the most important metrics in competitive exams such as NEET.

 Practising questions also help students to understand the difficulty level of questions, hence giving them confidence which only gets them surplus time at the exam hence propels confidence level.
 Always remember to solve mock tests under ideal exam scenarios.
 Every time you take up this test, take it up with the same intention which you would have while giving the actual NEET exam.

 Visit BYJU’S for more on NEET and stay updated.